Multimedia computer

 A multimedia computer is a computer that is optimized for multimedia performance.

 Early home computers lacked the power and storage necessary for true multimedia.
-The games for these systems, along with the demo scene were able to achieve high sophistication and technical polish using only simple, blocky graphics and digitally generated sound.
+The games for these systems, along with the demo scene, were able to achieve high sophistication and technical polish using only simple, blocky graphics and digitally generated sound.

 The Amiga 1000 from Commodore International has been called the first multimedia computer.
 Its groundbreaking animation, graphics and sound technologies enabled multimedia content to flourish.
 Famous demos such as the Boing Ball and Juggler showed off the Amiga's abilities.
-Later the Atari ST series and Apple Macintosh II extended the concept; the Atari integrated a MIDI port and was the first computer under US$1000 to have 1 megabyte of RAM which is a realistic minimum for multimedia content and the Macintosh was the first computer able to display true photorealistic graphics as well as integrating a CD-ROM drive, whose high capacity was essential for delivering multimedia content in the pre-Internet era.
+Later the Atari ST series and Apple Macintosh II extended the concept; the Atari integrated a MIDI port and was the first computer under US$1000 to have 1 megabyte of RAM, which is a realistic minimum for multimedia content, and the Macintosh was the first computer able to display true photorealistic graphics as well as integrating a CD-ROM drive, whose high capacity was essential for delivering multimedia content in the pre-Internet era.

+While the Commodore machines had the hardware to present multimedia of the kinds listed above, they lacked a way to create it easily.
+One of the earliest authoring systems on the market for creating and deploying multimedia content can be found in the archives of the Smithsonian Institution and is called VirtualVideo.
+It consisted of a standard PC with an added digital imaging board, an added digital audio capture board (that was sold as a phone answering device), and the DOS authoring software, VirtualVideo Producer.
+The system stored content on a local hard drive but could use networked computer storage as well.
+The name for the software was used because at the time, the mid-1980s, the term multimedia was used to describe slide shows with sound.
+This software was later sold as Tempra, and in 1993 was included with Tay Vaugh's first edition of Multimedia: Making It Work.

 Multimedia capabilities were not common on IBM PC compatibles until the advent of Windows 3.0 and the MPC standards in the early 1990s.
 The original PCs were devised as "serious" business machines and colorful graphics and powerful sound abilities weren't a priority.
 The few games available suffered from slow video hardware, PC speaker sound and limited color palette when compared to its contemporaries.
 But as PCs penetrated the home market in the late 1980s, a thriving industry arose to equip PCs to take advantage of the latest sound, graphics and animation technologies.
-Creative's SoundBlaster series of sound cards, as well as video cards from ATI, Nvidia and Matrox soon became standard equipment for most PCs sold.
+Creative's SoundBlaster series of sound cards, as well as video cards from ATI, Nvidia and Matrox, soon became standard equipment for most PCs sold.